MongoEngine/mongoengine/CONTRIBUTING.rst

 Style Guide
 -----------

-MongoEngine's codebase is formatted with `black <https://github.com/python/black>`_, other tools like flake8 are also used.
+MongoEngine's codebase is auto-formatted with `black <https://github.com/python/black>`_, imports are ordered with `isort <https://pycqa.github.io/isort/>`_ and other tools like flake8 are also used.
 Those tools will run as part of the CI and will fail in case the code is not formatted properly.

 To install all development tools, simply run the following commands: